eyanshu1997/mptcp/doc/manual/source/gnuplot.rst

   $ gnuplot plot-2d-with-error-bars.plt
   $ gnuplot plot-3d.plt

-This should produce the following graphics files:
+This should produce the following graphics files in the directory where the example is located:

 .. sourcecode:: text